 On some days the walks start or finish at Dolserau Hall; on other days we use hired transport at the start and/or end of the walks.
 The cost of all transport to and from the walks is included in the price of your holiday.

 Our guests: The atmosphere is relaxed and friendly.
 There is normally a good mix of ages, of new guests and 'regulars' from Britain and overseas.
 On our Guided Walking for Solos holidays, the holiday is especially for single guests.

-Your leaders will inform you about the choice of walks for the next day and answer any questions you may have.
+In the evenings: Your leaders will inform you about the choice of walks for the next day and answer any questions you may have.
 After a sociable evening meal you could join in an organised activity such as a quiz or a talk about the local area, relax in the bar or use the Country House facilities.

 During your stay at Dolserau Hall you may enjoy visiting the following places of interest, either in your free time, or on your journey to and from Snowdonia: